philips/inkpalm-5-adb-english/README.md

 ```
 The following commands have been tested on the Xiaomi DuoKan E-Reader.

-**_UPDATE 27/5/2020: [@drago06]( https://github.com/drago06 ) has come up with an amazing script to install Lawnchair Launcher,  Aptiode app store, some other basic apps and any language on the system.
-You can download it here : [MEGA Download]( https://mega.nz/file/NNl3AKLb#NSNVkmM3sitPICBBwi2UuV2g1vygS1Ftr22W2D9jTZQ ).
-Run the "MiReader_to_tablet 2" after extracting the zip file.
-You could install the below mentioned applications manually, after using the script._**

 ### Step 1: Install ADB
-All the commands listed below require ADB.
-If you don't have ADB installed, you can install it from here: [Minimal ADB and Fastboot](https://forum.xda-developers.com/showthread.php?t=2317790).

-It's preferred to use default settings.
-It might be helpful to note the installation location.

 ### Step 2: Turn on ADB on device
 Follow the given instructions carefully.
 If you don't understand Chinese, use the image translate feature from Google.
 I've marked the buttons in red, if you go through them as shown, it'll be easy.